tczagany/wiim-display/README.md

 * over the air config capability
 * auto start and auto full screen mode on android
 * screen brightness control on android
+* configurable margins to reduce the visible surface
 * management for different player states
 * fade in/out between the different display states
-* flip clock support for the inactive periods
+* flip clock support

 # Easiest way to test the stuff (just run it here and now)